swarajpande5/swarajpande5/README.md

 Hi, I'm Swaraj Pande, a Passionate ML and Data Science Enthusiast from India. ❤️
 - 🎓 I'm currently a pre-final year student at ABES Engineering College, Ghaziabad.
-- 🔎 I'm looking forward to contribute to some open source ML projects.
+- 🔎 I'm looking forward to contribute to some open source projects.
 - 📚 Understanding and practicing DSA everyday.
 - ❤️ I'm picking up Japanese as a language too!
 - 💬 Ask me about anything [**here!**](https://github.com/swarajpande4/swarajpande4/issues)